 - Complete the Independent International Volunteering Bursary application form and email it to firstname.lastname@example.org

-- The funding will be allocated on a case by case basis and the final decision will be made by a panel of Leeds Beckett staff within the International Office using a set criteria.
+- Each application will be reviewed to ensure it meets our criteria and the final decision will be made by Leeds Beckett staff within the International Office.

-- You will be notified if you have been awarded the bursary by Friday 1st May 2015.
+- You will be notified if you have been awarded the bursary within 4-6 weeks of receipt of the application.

 - The funding is subject to full completion of the following documents:

 - Certificate of attendance signed by host organisation

 - 500 word reflection and completed post-trip feedback form